josephmallari/vrikinpu/README.md

 I set up the frontend with React/TS with Vite.
 Then brokedown the application into multiple reusable components.
 When a comment thread was mentioned, my first thought was something like Reddit or Hackernews, so I modeled the design off that.

-For the backend I used Node/Express and sqlite for the local DB.
-I did some research on which local DB to use and for this instance, sqlite was the most simplest.
+For the backend I used Node/Express and SQLite for the local DB.
+I did some research on which local DB to use and for this instance, SQLite was the most simplest.
 I thought about using RxDB cause that's what Autarc is using but sqlite seems more fitting for a small application.

 The code is self documenting and I also added comments for better explanations.